liankun/Udacity_Dog_Project/README.md

    `python predict_breed.py --input='../test_images/test4.jpg' --face_detector='hog' --best_model='weights.best.Xception.128.0.0.Bottleneck.hdf5'`
    - If you have a powerful GPU, you can train with augmentation and free serval layers: <br />
    `python predict_breed.py --verbose --training --hidden_layer_nodes=512 --full_network --arch='Inception' --free_first_layers=2 --free_last_layers=2  --augmentation --epochs=10`
-* Here are two examples, by enabling show image option
+* Here are two examples (by using Xception and number of hidden nodes=256), by enabling show image option
 ![example one][image2]
 ![example two][image3]

+### Summary
+As you see, the model seems to work well on the images show above.
+For the classification on dogs, we can get a accuracy of 83%.
+The model can get overtrained very easily.
+One solution is to get more data and besides embeding may be a good choice.

 ### License
 This project is licensed under the terms of the MIT license